danail-branekov/connection-reset-case/README.md

 * Desperation level: 5 (due to all that process-namespace madness)

 ## 20180821 (morning): Maybe someone already fixed that for us? 🤞
 Why wasting time in trying to fix something if someone already did that for us?
-Let's bump `runc` to latest, hopefully that should do it
+Let's bump `runc` to latest, hopefully that should do it.
 * Hope level: 1
 * Desperation level: 5